Vendidad: Name

 In the sources, the text is variously referred to as Vendidad, Videvdad or Juddewdad.
 All these forms are assumed to derive from Avestan 𐬬𐬍𐬛𐬀𐬉𐬬𐬋𐬛𐬁𐬙𐬀, (vī-daēvō-dāta).
 Whereas Juddewdad is the Middle Persian translation, Videvdad and Vendidad are seen as Middle Persian renderings of the Avestan original.
-In the scholary literature, a wide range of transliterations can be found for these various forms.
+In the scholarly literature, a wide range of transliterations can be found for these various forms.
 Examples include Vendīdād, Vīdēvdād, Vidēvdād or Wīdēwdād.

 The interpretation of vī-daēvō-dāta, likewise varies in the literature.
-The term daēuua (Avestan: 𐬛𐬀𐬉𐬎𐬎𐬀) refers to the daevas; whereas dāta (Avestan: 𐬛𐬁𐬙𐬀) is an Avestan term for rule, norm or law.
-However, vī (Avestan: 𐬬𐬍) has a range of meanings, including against or away.
+The term daēuua (𐬛𐬀𐬉𐬎𐬎𐬀) refers to the daevas; whereas dāta (𐬛𐬁𐬙𐬀) is an Avestan term for rule, norm or law.
+However, vī (𐬬𐬍) has a range of meanings, including against or away.
 Using the interpretation of vī as against, the name was originally interpreted as the law against the deavas.
 Nowadays, however, vī is interpreted as away and the name of the text as the law for pushing the deavas away.

 History

 The classic view is that the Vendidad is a late creation and its current use within the Videvdad liturgy happened later still.
-This is based on the corrupt Avestan of the text and the seeming lack of any connection between its content and the liturgy in which it is used.
-So whereas the Vendidad may be a product of the Parthian period, the ceremony may be "an innovation of the Islamic period".
+This is based on the corrupted Avestan of the text and the seeming lack of any connection between its content and the liturgy in which it is used.
+Therefore, whereas the Vendidad may be a product of the Parthian period, the ceremony may be "an innovation of the Islamic period".

 Both points have been challenged more recently.
 Skjaervo has argued that the corruptions of the Vendidad are not necessarily the result of a late redaction, but may have occurred during the process of its oral transmission.
 In addition, he demonstrates that at least the beginning and end of the Vendidad show a connection to the parts of the liturgy in which they are inserted.
 Cantera furthermore demonstrates a connection between its overall structure and the corresponding parts of the liturgy.
 This indicates that they were indeed composed as insertions.
 Finally, Cantera has shown that the performative variations of the liturgy are in proper Avestan, indicating that both the text and the liturgy were created when Avestan was still a productive language, i.e., during the much earlier Avestan period.